£40 M&S Gift Card welcome gift

 What else may be relevant?

 - The main factors are your age, occupation, smoker status, health, the level of cover you need and type of contract that you choose.
-Normally, the older you are, the higher the premium.
+Generally, the older you are, the higher the premium.
 Your individual height, weight, medical history and lifestyle are all assessed.

 Who is the provider and how are they regulated?